menu iconknow your dna logosearch icon

 • Autosomal dominant congenital cataracts — These have an autosomal dominant pattern, meaning a single copy of a mutated gene is enough to cause cataracts.

-• Autosomal recessive congenital cataracts — These have an autosomal recessive pattern, meaning two copies of a mutated gene is required to cause cataracts.
+• Autosomal recessive congenital cataracts — These have an autosomal recessive pattern, meaning two copies of a mutated gene are required to cause cataracts.

 Hereditary congenital cataracts are inherited through non-sex chromosomes called autosomes.
 A child’s sex doesn’t affect their risk for an inherited cataract.